-Masala Kheema can be served as a main course for lunch or dinner, and being a dry dish, tastes great with chapatis or parathas.
-If you want to eat it with plain boiled rice, be sure to add a daal dish (soup like lentils).
+Masala Kheema can be served as a main course for lunch or dinner, and if you want to eat it with plain boiled rice, be sure to add a daal dish (soup-like lentils).
 Add a leafy green salad, and you have the perfect, well-rounded meal.

 - If you happen to have leftovers, this is the meal that keeps on giving.
-If you have any leftover, then lucky you.
-It tastes even better the next day and makes a great toasted sandwich or a wrap filling.
+Masala kheema tastes even better the next day and makes a great toasted sandwich or a wrap filling.
 If you can't or don't want to use it right away, masala kheema freezes well for use later on.